Exclusive: U.N.-approved weapons imports resold in Somalia, diplomats say

-NAIROBI Many guns imported by the Somali government with U.N. approval are being resold by arms dealers on the black market in the nation's capital Mogadishu, two Western diplomats said.
+NAIROBI (Reuters) - Many guns imported by the Somali government with U.N. approval are being resold by arms dealers on the black market in the nation's capital Mogadishu, two Western diplomats said.

 Such sales violate a three-year-old deal which exempted government weapons imports from a U.N. arms embargo.
 The U.N.
 Security Council partially lifted it in 2013 to equip government forces fighting al Qaeda-linked al Shabaab militants.